naufal-0108/Basic-Statistics/README.md

 # Statistics
-this repository will provide you basic knowledges about basic statistics and statistical tests that can be applied to real word data.
+this repository will provide you basic knowledge about basic statistics and statistical tests that can be applied to real word data.